How to Stop Drinking Every Night (Without Feeling Deprived)

 Dopamine (reward signaling) becomes more sensitive

-Your brain looks for closure + relief signals
+Your brain-that poor brain- is desperately looking for closure + relief signals

 Creates a fast “off switch” feeling